krkn-chaos/cerberus/README.md

 ```
 cerberus:
+    distribution: openshift                              # Distribution can be kubernetes or openshift
     kubeconfig_path: ~/.kube/config                      # Path to kubeconfig
     watch_nodes: True                                    # Set to True for the cerberus to monitor the cluster nodes
     watch_cluster_operators: True                        # Set to True for cerberus to monitor cluster operators.
 Parameter is optional, will set to True if not specified